 StreetLight Data offers Metrics derived from two different types of Big Data resources: Location-Based Services (LBS) data and navigation-GPS data.
-Some Project Types will automatically select a data source for you, but other Project Types require you to choose your data source.
+Some Types and Modes of Travel will automatically select a data source for you, but others require you to choose your data source.
 This How-To guide will show you how to choose the data source that makes the most sense for your analysis.

-1. The Quick Answer: Navigation-GPS for Commercial, LBS for Personal Travel
+1. The Quick Answer: Navigation-GPS for Commercial, LBS with Pass-through for Personal Travel

 In a nutshell, if you need to analyze commercial truck behavior, you should always use navigation-GPS data.
-If you want to analyze personal travel, you should almost always use LBS.
+If you want to analyze personal travel, you should almost always use LBS with Pass-through.
 However, there are a few small exceptions, as discussed in the detailed explanation below.

 We try to keep StreetLight InSight as flexible as possible and to allow to maximum flexibility in data sources.
 While StreetLight InSight will automatically populate the data source field based on the other criteria you select when creating your Project, you can override this selection and choose your data source for most Projects.